GoogleContainerTools/container-diff/README.md

 ### Filesystem Diff

-The filessystem differ has the following json output structure:
+The filesystem differ has the following json output structure:

 ```
 type DirDiff struct {